An exciting adventure at the top of Europe on Switzerland’s superb mountain railroads

 Day 7 - Neuschwanstein Castle and Zugspitzbahn Railroad

 Today we cross back into Germany, visiting Neuschwanstein and Hohenschwangau.
-The wonderful castles of Bavaria are some of the most famous in the world thanks to their fairytale design, wonderland landscapes and cinematic heritage.
+The wonderful castles of Bavaria are some of the most famous in the world thanks to their fairytale design, wonderland landscapes, and cinematic heritage.
 Our day today is spent visiting 2 of the finest, beginning at glorious Neuschwanstein Castle.
 A magnificent structure built into the mountains, it stands proudly above the surrounding forests, its turrets and halls a resplendent white against a backdrop of green.
 Hohenschwangau is a more laid-back affair, with pretty interiors and wonderful gardens.
 We also embark on a journey on the cheerful Zugspitze Railroad (Standard Class), ascending to the summit of Zugspitze Mountain.
 (B)

 Day 8 - Through the Alps to Switzerland

 On leaving Seefeld today, our coach cuts through the mighty Alps, which dominate the skyline.
 We are taken to Innsbruck where we disembark for a guided tour.
-Afterwards, we board a train and travel alongside the Rhine and its dramatic scenery to Chur.
+Afterward, we board a train and travel alongside the Rhine and its dramatic scenery to Chur.
 We continue our ascent through the majestic mountain peaks, overlooking the lush meadows running down to the valley floor.
 We then arrive in the elegant lakeside resort of St Moritz.
 (B, D)

 Days 9-10 - Bernina Express

-Today we take a journey on the superb Bernina Express, which passes glaciers, rushing mountain streams and flower-filled Alpine meadows.
+Today we take a journey on the superb Bernina Express, which passes glaciers, rushing mountain streams, and flower-filled Alpine meadows.
 The railroad has been rewarded with UNESCO World Heritage status - as a testament to the incredible engineering that was required to create the line, as well as for the scenery through which it passes.
 During our journey, we travel across the spiraling viaduct at Brusio.
 The track clings to the mountainside as we wind our way above deep ravines and past waterfalls to more than 7,000 feet above sea level.
 Later we arrive in Tirano in Italy.
 You have some free time in Tirano before our return journey.
 Day 10 is at leisure.
 (Day 9 - B, D; Day 10 - B)

 Day 11 - The Glacier Express and Interlaken